maulikdave-fh/notes/agile/README.md

 Scope, Schedule, Cost, Quality (Customer Satisfaction), Resources, Commmunications (Stakeholders get correct information at the right time), Risk (Identifying and and responding to the risks over project lifecycle), Procurements, Stakeholders' Engagement (Keeping all stakeholders active and alert on the project)

 ## Project vs. Product Management
-Product Mgmt encompasses the strategic planning, developement, and lifecycle management of a product or a service.
+<span style="color:yellow">Product Mgmt encompasses the strategic planning, developement, and lifecycle management of a product or a service.
 It involves understanding market needs, defining product strategy, gathering requirements, and overseeing the product's development, launch and ongoing optimization.
 Product Managers are responsible for overall success of the product, aligning it with business objectives and customer demands.

-Project Mgmt falls into a lifecycle of product management.
+Project Mgmt falls into a lifecycle of product management.</span>

 ## Risk vs Issues vs Assumptions vs Constraints
 <b>Risks</b> are potential events or situations that may occur in the future and have an impact on the project's success<br>
 <b>Issues</b> refer to problems and challenges that arise during the course of a project.
 They are typically negative events and circumstances that can hinder progress or impact project objectives<br>
-<b>Assumptions</b> are statments or beliefs that are considered to be true or valid for the purpose of planning and decision-making<br>
+<b>Assumptions</b> are statements or beliefs that are considered to be true or valid for the purpose of planning and decision-making<br>
 <b>Constraints</b> are limitations or restrictions that affect project planning and execution<br>

 ## Incremental vs. Iterative
-<b>Iterative development</b> is an approach where you build entire product as a whole and based on the feedback, make changes and release it again as a whole.
+<span style="color:yellow"><b>Iterative development</b> is an approach where you build entire product as a whole and based on the feedback, make changes and release it again as a whole.
 You follow this cycle until customer is satisfied with the product.<br>
 <b>Increment development</b> is an approach where you build and deliver product features in increments.
 <table>
   <tr><th>Approach</th><th>Requirements</th><th>Activities</th><th>Delivery</th><th>Goal</th></tr>